Award-Winning Actor, This Is Us

 Hartley landed his first regular gig on the daytime soap Passions.
 He then landed the role of billionaire "Oliver Queen" (the Green Arrow) on the long-running, hit CW series Smallville.
 He quickly became a fan favorite on the Superman-inspired show, joining the cast in season six and becoming a series regular by season 8.
 Hartley was able to showcase his talents behind the camera as well, writing (“Sacrifice,” season 9) and directing (“Dominion, season 10) two episodes.
 Once Smallville came to an end, Hartley went on to appear on a handful of hit series including Chuck, Castle, and Hart of Dixie.
 He returned to the CW as a series regular on the medical drama Emily Owens, M.D. opposite Mamie Gummer.
 Hartley has juggled a handful of TV projects, appearing on 12 episodes of ABC’s Revenge, 16 episodes of ABC’s summertime drama Mistresses, and taking over the role of "Adam Newman" in the long-running CBS soap opera The Young and the Restless.
 Hartley was nominated for a Daytime Emmy Award for Lead Actor in a Drama Series, for his work on the show.
 While filming Y&R, it was announced that Hartley would be joining the cast of NBC’s fall passion project: This Is Us.

 On the charity front, Hartley has been a supporter of The Water Project for several years.
-When not on set you can find him following his favorite teams (the Cubs, Dodgers, and the Chicago Bears), traveling (in the last few years he has been to Mexico, Brazil, Canada, France, and all over the US) and spending time with his hilarious daughter, Isabella.
+When not on set you can find him following his favorite teams (the Cubs, Dodgers, and the Chicago Bears), traveling, and spending time with his hilarious daughter, Isabella.